Jacob Neestrup

-Jacob Neestrup Hansen (born 8 March 1988) is a Danish professional football manager and former player who is the manager of Danish Superliga club F.C.
+Jacob "Nees" Neestrup Hansen (born 8 March 1988) is a Danish professional football manager and former player who is the manager of Danish Superliga club F.C.
 Copenhagen.

 A former midfielder, Neestrup emerged from the FC Copenhagen youth academy, but saw his career mostly diminished due to injuries.
 After retiring in 2011, he embarked on a career in management.
 He was appointed head coach of second-tier 1st Division club Viborg in June 2019, after having worked as an assistant at Copenhagen the season before.
+In 2022, he took on the manager's position at Copenhagen and has won two Danish Superliga titles in 2023 and 2025.

 Career

 Although his first team debut came on 20 September 2006 in the Danish Cup, he was not promoted to the first team before the summer 2007.
 He was injured only two minutes into his professional debut.
 The injury subsequently ruled him out for 8 months.

 After recovering, Neestrup made his Danish Superliga debut in the last match of the 2006–07 season against Vejle Boldklub.

 In May 2010, Neestrup was signed by reigning Icelandic champions FH Hafnarfjörður.
 His stint with the club was not successful, being sidelined for large parts of the season due to injuries and a car accident.
 After six months, he returned to Denmark to sign with fourth-tier Denmark Series club Fremad Amager.